lingtalfi/laws/README.md

 It has the following structure:

 - layout
-    - name: $layoutTemplateName
+    - tpl: $layoutTemplateName
 - widgets
     - $widgetId:
-        - name: $widgetTemplateName
+        - tpl: $widgetTemplateName
 - ?position: this key is optional
     - $positionName:
-        - name $positionTemplateName
+        - tpl $positionTemplateName